SolinSM/HR-Department/README.md

 **9. Disposability**
 > By using Docker and K8s this allows the system to be fast startup & graceful shutdown.
+> This mean if any container/service is not working/stoped/have errors, the K8s stoped it graceful and start another one but same to it (image) of it or we can restart it to work again.
+When any crash/stop happened to it, the `volumes` helped to show last stored data (that we talked about in Factor#6) to not show errors and in this time the K8s automatically solved issue as previous discuss.

 >  **Fast Startup:**
 >  The time starts from executing the launch command until the process is up and ready to receive requests (Minimize processes startup time).